Pants complex, TQFT and hyperbolic geometry: TQFT curve operators and their coefficient functions

-\item [-] Suppose that $\gamma$ is a multicurve such that each curve in it is parallel to some $\alpha_e\in P$, where $P$ is a pants decomposition of $\s$.
+\item [-] Let $\gamma$ is a multicurve such that each curve in it is parallel to some $\alpha_e\in P$, where $P$ is a pants decomposition of $\s$.
 Then, for any vector $\phi_{{\bf c}}$ of the basis corresponding to $P$ we have

 where $n_e\geq 0$ is the number of curves in $\gamma$ that are parallel to $\alpha_e \in P$.

 \end{itemize}